Don’t hit the panic button when an employee is injured in the workplace. You do, however, need to take fast action.

 Identifying Suitable Duties

-• meet with the worker early on to discuss their progress
+• meet with the worker early on to discuss their progress; and

-• discuss these matters with the treating doctor to revise the plan if the worker’s health and capacity improves.
+• discuss these matters with the treating doctor to revise the plan if the worker’s health and capacity improve.